jean-roland/LCSF_Doc/index.md

 ### Identifier Space

 Protocols, commands and attributes have separate identifiers spaces as they are considered different objects.
-There is no problem with a command and an attribute having the same identifier.
+Actually, every commands and attributes have their own (sub) attribute identifer space.

-That is not the case for attributes and sub-attributes, you must make sure that different (sub-)attributes have different identifiers.
+There is no problem with attributes of different commands having the same identifiers.

 ### Protocol Message